Switzerland Skating & Biking Adventure

 Want to make this trip even more memorable?
 Grab your friends and pick a date.

-- Walk the ancient streets of Bad Ragaz, Werdenberg, and Altstätten, three of the lovely towns in which we stay
+• Walk the ancient streets of Bad Ragaz, Werdenberg, and Altstätten

-- Skate or bike along the Bodensee (Lake Constance) with hundreds of other cyclists, as the round-the-lake tour is the second most popular bicycle route in Europe
+• Skate or bike along the Bodensee (Lake Constance) on the round-the-lake tour that is the second most popular bicycle route in Europe

 DAY 1